-This document covers these principles in more detail and provides extra guidance about some of the issues which come up about confidentiality.
+This document builds on the principles outlined in section two and provides extra guidance about some of the issues which come up about confidentiality.
 It builds on the expectations of health and care professionals outlined in our standards of conduct, performance and ethics.